Engima-coders/Python---Mini-projects/README.md

-It is a python program to create passwords with different combinations.
+Password generator: It is a python program to create passwords with different combinations.
+Rock Paper Scissor: It is a python program to play rock paper and Scissors.